-- 2.4.60.
-We support the objectives of The Right Direction: the Mayor's Draft Strategy to Improve Transport Safety and Security in London 2010 2013.
-These include reducing crime and antisocial behaviour on the public transport network, increasing confidence in the safety and security of travelling in London and reducing the volume of Londoners injured on London's roads as a result of criminal or antisocial behaviour. - 2.4.61.
+- 2.4.65.
+We support the objectives of The Right Direction: the Mayor of London's Draft Strategy to Improve Transport Safety and Security in London 2010-2013.
+These include reducing crime and antisocial behaviour on the public transport network, increasing confidence in the safety and security of travelling in London and reducing the volume of Londoners injured on London's roads as a result of criminal or antisocial behaviour. - 2.4.66.
 Our ward based Safer Neighbourhood Teams are committed to reducing crime on the transport network across the borough.
-We will work with the police, TfL and public transport operators to continue to reduce casualties on public transport networks. - 2.4.62.
-To address this challenge we have identified Objectives 8 and 9 to; - 8 improve the appearance and efficiency of our streets and places, and make them inclusive for all - 9 reduce the number and severity of road accident casualties
+We will work with the police, TfL and public transport operators to continue to reduce casualties on public transport networks. - 2.4.67.
+To address this challenge we have identified Objectives 7 and 8 to:

+7 Improve the appearance and efficiency of our streets and places, and make them inclusive for all

+8 Reduce the number and severity of road accident casualties